isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 **Impacts of Climate Change and Air Pollution on the Tourism Industry: Evidence from Southeast Asia**

 Nguyen, T. G. (2019).
 Impacts of Climate Change and Air Pollution on the Tourism Industry: Evidence from Southeast Asia. *Journal of Environmental Management & Tourism,* *10*(8), 1711-1722.
-Retrieved 2021, February 23, from Proquest Central via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1111/](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"}
+Retrieved 2021, February 23, from [Proquest Central](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"} via NLB’s eResources website.

 This paper examines the effects of climate change and air pollution on the tourism industry in Southeast Asia.
 Findings show that air pollution has a negative effect on total tourist arrivals, with nitrous oxide emission being the key driver.
 These results suggest that governments may need to make critical policy decisions to weigh between short-term economic growth and long-term environmental improvement to enhance tourist destination quality in the future.